(and even a few of the Real thing!)

 (1930 to 1951)

-1. Slingerland Walnut Single-Tension bass drum, typical of what Gene used prior to the end of 1934.
+1. Copy of the Slingerland Walnut Single-Tension bass drum, typical of what Gene used prior to the end of 1934.

-2. Slingerland 14 X 28″ Marine Pearl bass drum as seen in 1935 at the Palomar and then, through early 1936, in Chicago at the Congress Hotel).
-[ALL Original drum]
+2. Copy of the Slingerland 14 X 28″ Marine Pearl bass drum as seen in 1935 at the Palomar and then, through early 1936, in Chicago at the Congress Hotel).
+[ALL Original copy drum]

 3. Representing the earliest Slingerland tube-lug Radio Kings as shown on Gene’s 1936 publicity photos taken at the Palomar Ballroom in L.A.
 Gene used that set from the end of ’36 until replacing the toms in mid ’37 and replacing the bass drum in January of ’38.
 The ‘Real” version of this bass drum is on display at the Smithsonian in Washington, DC.
-[ALL Original drums-(this one is actually a rare “LIPSKIN” 26)]
+[ALL Original drums-This one is actually a rare “LIPSKIN” 12 X 26 and proper ‘S’ stamped T-rods have been put back on but after photo was shot]

 4. Exact replica of the entire set Gene used with Benny Goodman as of January of 1938 that he continued using after starting his own band.
 The only changes were painting out the “BG” initials on the front head art.